HIMSS Conference- A Fresh Prospective on Healthcare IT

-We sent Sam G. to the Healthcare Information and Management Systems Society Expo (HIMSS) in Atlanta, Georgia earlier this month to do some investigating.
+We sent Sam G. to the Healthcare Information and Management Systems Society Expo (HIMSS) in Atlanta, Georgia, earlier this month to do some investigating.

 Sam spent three jam-packed days touring the World Congress Center in Atlanta and has supplied us with the following account of the conference:

 “The conference was amazing!
 It took up almost the entire World Congress Center venue.
-Although it’s not as vast as the Orange County Convention Center, it is still very large and the exhibits took up every square inch of space at this show.
+Although it’s not as vast as the Orange County Convention Center, it is still very large, and the exhibits took up every square inch of space at this show.
 There were 250+ exhibitors split between two different exhibit halls, and it was almost impossible to completely tour one hall in a day!

 I could not help but notice an extraordinarily large number of people from all over the world, about 27,000, I was told.
-This is by far the largest conference I have ever attended and a much bigger crowd is expected next year at the 10th annual conference in Orlando, Florida.
+This is by far the largest conference I have ever attended, and a much bigger crowd is expected next year at the 10th annual conference in Orlando, Florida.

 This show revealed a side of the healthcare industry I had never seen before.
 There was a remarkable mix of companies that supply thousands of products and services.
 While companies such as Microsoft and Google made a very strong presence, there were companies I had never heard of prior to the event.
 Some of these names I would have never thought serviced the healthcare industry”.

-With this valuable information from Sam on the growing demand for IT in health care and HIPPA Hosting, I am certain we will make an appearance at the Orlando Expo next year.
+With this valuable information from Sam on the growing demand for IT in health care and HIPAA Hosting, I am certain we will make an appearance at the Orlando Expo next year.
 We look forward to getting ourselves in front of this growing industry and welcome the opportunities it will bring!

 Get a $250 Credit and Access to Our Free Tier!